 You'll usually have an initial two to three week training course that covers

 - safe driving techniques

+As your career progresses, you could become a team leader or supervisor and take charge of a team of assistants and drivers.
 You could take further training to become an emergency care assistant.
 With more experience, you could apply to train as a paramedic.
 You would have to pass entrance exams and meet other requirements before being accepted onto a paramedic course.